How to Choose the Right Curtain Heading?

 PROS

-1) This is the most economical curtain heading for labour charges as it is the least time consuming to make.
+1) Along with cottage pleat, this is the most economical curtain heading for labour charges as it is the least time consuming to make.

 2) This heading really suits cottages and smaller spaces, and when hung correctly gathers beautifully.